 A modern CMMS system should be easy-to-use and device agnostic on mobile so technicians and key personnel in the field can easily retrieve procedures and documentation, check part availability, initiate orders, evaluate maintenance history, maintain compliance and update work orders.

 Your CMMS must integrate with other mission-critical systems so your team can effectively capture, analyze and utilize critical data.
-This is straightforward using Accruent’s Maintenance Connection RESTful API, which can instantly connect key applications to your CMMS.
+This is straightforward using Accruent’s Maintenance Connection RESTful API, which can instantly connect key applications to your maintenance management software.

 Effective facility maintenance work requires smooth work order management and execution.
 A robust CMMS facilitates this by allowing users to review, prioritize, assign, schedule and track both work orders and associated maintenance tasks.
 It will also provide full visibility into work orders, work order history, part history and more.